PMBio/scdali/usage.md

 title: "Usage"
 ---

 <strong>scDALI</strong> requires two inputs: A cell state representation and allele-specific read counts for a set of genomic features and each cell.
+Here we will briefly discuss the generation of input files and how to run scDALI.
+For a more in-depth example, check out the Jupyter notebooks in the tutorial section.

 ## Processing of total counts & cell-state definition